balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 i.
 He first split the linked list in batches of "n"<br>
 ii.
 He then reversed the sub link list<br>

-Let me pen down a logic flow for the same<br>
+Let me pen down some workable logic for the same<br>

 <u>Splitting a linked list</u><br>
 This should be straight forward, I keep moving across the list and pick "n" nodes